adamant-process/NumberGuesser/README.md

 # NumberGuesser

-A number guesser program built with Python as a first simple little project of mine.
+A number-guessing program built with Python as my first simple little project.

 ---